kostadindev/knowledge-base-builder/README.md

 ## ✨ Features

-- 📄 **PDF ingestion** – Downloads local or remote PDFs and extracts structured text.
+- 📄 **Document ingestion** – Downloads local or remote documents and extracts structured text.
 - 🌐 **Website ingestion** – Crawls pages from a sitemap or list of pages and extracts clean HTML content.
 - 📘 **GitHub integration**  – Fetches Markdown files from public repositories.
 - 🧠 **LLM-powered summarization** – Uses Gemini to convert raw data into readable, structured Markdown.
 - 🔁 **Recursive merging** – Combines multiple knowledge base sections into a single cohesive document.

+-⚡ **Performance** – Load files in parallel and make multiple asynchronous calls to LLMs to summarize documents.

 ---